open-edge-insights/video-ingestion/README.md

 # `VideoIngestion Module`

-The VideoIngestion module is mainly responsibly for ingesting the video frames coming from a video source like video file or basler/RTSP/USB camera into the EIS stack for further processing.
+The VideoIngestion(VI) module is mainly responsibly for ingesting the video frames coming from a video source like video file or basler/RTSP/USB camera into the EIS stack for further processing.
+Additionally, by having VI run with classifier and post-processing UDFs, VI can perform the job of VA(VideoAnalytics) service also.

 The high level logical flow of VideoIngestion pipeline is as below: